EvanHanna12/lain/README.md

 - >ban : ban a specified user
 - >kick : kick a specified user
 - >color : assign yourself a cool color (optional paramater "remove" to remove an already assigned color.)
+- >8ball : ask the bot a question
 - !help : Shows the help dialog for the music add-on
 ```